altlimit/gauth/README.md

 Login, registration library for go using your own models.
 This has a built-in UI for login, register and account pages.
 Optionally just use json endpoints.
 This is a standalone auth system that is embedded to your application.

-There still might be changes in the default refresh/access token behaviour if there's good suggestions out there.
-Please feel free to suggest feedbacks, suggestions or features.

 ---
 * [Install](#install)
 * [Features](#features)